sot/xija/doc/tutorial.rst

   % cd ~/git/xija
   % git pull   # Update with latest dev version of xija
+  % python setup.py build_ext --inplace  # build C core module

-Finally set the PYTHONPATH environment variable to ensure that you can import the local dev version of xija from any sub-directory where you might be working::
+Finally set the PYTHONPATH environment variable to ensure that you import the local dev version of xija from any sub-directory where you might be working::